 With roots dating back to the early Tang Dynasty (618 to 907 AD), it’s clear that Mid-Autumn is well engrained in traditional culture.
 But how did it all begin?
 Though the exact origins of the holiday have long been debated, it’s generally agreed that Mid-Autumn started as an ode to the moon.
 In ancient times, it was observed that the moon’s cycle was closely linked to agricultural production.
 As such, Mid-Autumn became a time of giving thanks to the moon for the past year’s harvest, as well as ensuring good luck for the next year to come.

 Of course, as to be expected in Hong Kong, Mid-Autumn Festival also has a familial element to it.
 Beyond thanksgiving, the full moon also stands as a cultural symbol for family reunions, the festival has become a time for estranged or far-away family members to gather and reunite.

 Traditions & Customs Of The Mid-Autumn Festival

 One of the most popular ways of celebrating Mid-Autumn is by eating mooncakes!
-For the uninitiated, mooncakes are moreish pastries filled with a rich concoction of egg yolks and lotus seed paste (don’t worry, they taste better than they sound!).
+For the uninitiated, mooncakes are moreish pastries filled with a rich concoction of egg yolks and lotus seed paste.
 They are said to have originated from the Yuan dynasty (1271 to 1368AD) revolutionaries who apparently used the pastries to pass along secret messages.
 Nowadays, they’re typically eaten in small wedges, accompanied by Chinese tea, and come in a range of innovative new flavours that offer interesting twists to tradition.